Fontibón

 Fontibon is the 9th locality of Bogotá.
 It is located in the west of the city.
 This district is mostly inhabited by low and middle class residents.
+El Dorado International Airport is located in this district.

 Etymology

-The origin of the city's name can be traced to the Muisca cacique Huintiva or Hyntiba (meaning "powerful cacique" in Muysccubun) and the mutation of the word to its present spelling, being this among other names such as Ontibon and Hontibón.
+The origin of the city's name can be traced to the Muisca cacique Huintiva or Hyntiba (meaning "powerful cacique" in Muysccubun) and the mutation of the word to its present spelling, this among other names such as Ontibon and Hontibón.

 History

 Fontibón was part of the southern Muisca Confederation in the times before the Spanish conquest.
 It was incorporated into the newly formed capital district of Bogotá on December 17, 1954.
 Fontibon was the gate to the current city of Bogotá founded as Santa Fe de Bogotá, for conquistador Gonzalo Jimenez de Quesada and his fellow expeditioners.

 The city was cradle to the residence of Peter Claver.
 Little by little the community became one of the most idolizing and religious.
 The city started to expand, and in the sixteenth century it was divided into 22 "capitanias".
 Fontibon's original maps constitute one of Colombia's oldest documents.
-In the year 1956, Fontibon was merged with Bogotá, losing its status as "associate town".
+In 1956, Fontibon was merged with Bogotá, losing its status as an "associate town".